cellml/libcellml/docs/reference/sectionB_elements.rst

 Specific information items
 --------------------------

+.. container:: issue-map-variables-variable1

-#.
-Each :code:`map_variables` element MUST contain an unprefixed
+   1. Each :code:`map_variables` element MUST contain an unprefixed :code:`variable_1` attribute.
-   :code:`variable_1` attribute.

       The value of the :code:`variable_1` attribute
       MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

-   The value of this attribute MUST be equal to the :code:`name` attribute on a :code:`variable` element child of the :code:`component` element or :code:`import component` element referenced by the :code:`component_1` attribute on the :code:`connection` element which is the parent of this element.
+      The value of this attribute MUST
+      be equal to the :code:`name` attribute on a :code:`variable` element child of the :code:`component` element or :code:`import component` element referenced by the :code:`component_1` attribute on the :code:`connection` element which is the parent of this element.

+.. container:: issue-map-variables-variable2

-#.
-Each :code:`map_variables` element MUST contain an unprefixed
+   2. Each :code:`map_variables` element MUST contain an unprefixed :code:`variable_2` attribute.
-   :code:`variable_2` attribute.

       The value of the :code:`variable_2` attribute
       MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

-   The value of this attribute MUST be equal to the :code:`name` attribute on a :code:`variable` element child of the :code:`component` element or :code:`import component` element referenced by the :code:`component_2` attribute on the :code:`connection` element which is the parent of this element.
+      The value of this attribute MUST
+      be equal to the :code:`name` attribute on a :code:`variable` element child of the :code:`component` element or :code:`import component` element referenced by the :code:`component_2` attribute on the :code:`connection` element which is the parent of this element.

+.. container:: issue-map-variables-unique

-#.
-A :code:`connection` element MUST NOT contain more than one
-   :code:`map_variables` element with a given :code:`variable_1` attribute value and :code:`variable_2` attribute value pair.
+   3. A :code:`connection` element MUST NOT contain more than one :code:`map_variables` element with a given :code:`variable_1` attribute value and :code:`variable_2` attribute value pair.

 .. marker17